-- 1. Peasants and other people working in rural areas have the right to active and free participation, directly and/or through their representative organizations, in the formulation, implementation and assessment of policies, programmes and projects that may affect their lives, land and livelihoods. - 2.
-States shall take adequate measures to ensure the participation, directly and/or through their representative organizations, of peasants and other people working in rural areas in decision-making processes that affect their lives, land and livelihoods; this includes respecting the establishment and growth of strong and independent organizations of peasants and other people working in rural areas and promoting their participation in the formulation and implementation of food safety, labour and environmental standards that may affect them.
+- 1. Peasants and other people working in rural areas have the right to active and free participation, directly and/or through their representative organizations, in the preparation and implementation of policies, programmes and projects that may affect their lives, land and livelihoods. - 2.
+States shall promote the participation, directly and/or through their representative organizations, of peasants and other people working in rural areas in decision-making processes that may affect their lives, land and livelihoods; this includes respecting the establishment and growth of strong and independent organizations of peasants and other people working in rural areas and promoting their participation in the preparation and implementation of food safety, labour and environmental standards that may affect them.